-The Page House
+The Page House – our offices and gift shop

 The Page House has been home to quite a variety of people through the centuries.
 The original owner and builder was Jeremiah Page, a brick maker who lived there from 1754 until his death in 1806.
 He fought in the American Revolution as well as serving Danvers as a selectman.
 It was Jeremiah Page who declared, “no tea would be drunk in his house”, whereupon his wife invited her lady friends up to the roof, saying, “Upon a house is not within it.”
 This event is immortalized in a poem by Lucy Larcom called A Gambrel Roof.
 Read more about the accomplished Women of the Page House